Surface Duo 2: Software

 The Surface Duo 2 launched with Android 11.
 An update to Android 12 L was released in October 2022, adding Windows 11-inspired design elements and other new features.

 Reception

-The Verge was mixed; it praised the Duo 2 for having more competitive hardware than the first-generation model, including a faster processor, more RAM, and 5G support (although still lacking features such as wireless charging), and its software for being "undeniably better than it was on the original at launch".
+The Surface Duo 2 received a mixed reception.
+The Verge praised the Duo 2 for having more competitive hardware than the first-generation model, including a faster processor, more RAM, and 5G support (although still lacking features such as wireless charging), and its software for being "undeniably better than it was on the original at launch".
 However, the reviewer noted issues with touch input response, web browsers such as Microsoft Edge and Google Chrome did not support displaying multiple pages on the two screens, and felt that its cameras were exceeded in quality by even cheaper devices such as the Pixel 5a.
 In conclusion, it was felt that "between the bugs and inherent awkwardness of the form factor, the Duo 2 is just a difficult device to live with day to day, much like its predecessor."
+As of October 21, 2024, the Surface Duo 2 was discontinued by Microsoft and the last security update was October 8, 2024.